 The day-to-day business of our local church is overseen by the Parochial Church Council (the PCC).
 As well as church maintenance, rotas etc, they also concern themselves with the future of the church and church finances.
 For some years now, the PCC has been exploring the possibility of reconfiguring the inside of the church and installing some facilities (eg toilets, kitchen etc.).
 The aim of such a reorganisation would be to refocus the church at the centre of the community by opening it up for a wider range of religious and secular activities.
 You can access the minutes of the PCC here.

-For more information on the history and architecture of the church please click on the following link Church Flier.
+For information on church services, please click on this link Church Services at St Andrew

-For more information on church services and activities, please visit this website www.ridgewaybenefice.org.
+For more information on the whole Benefice, please visit this website www.ridgewaybenefice.org.